-A house exterior or interior that you want to paint while it is actively raining, though the actual painting surface is not being rained on?
+Do you have a house exterior or interior that you want to paint while it is actively raining, though the actual painting surface is not being rained on?
 Or perhaps you are wondering if the presence of rain or general climatic conditions will adversely affect the quality of your paint job.
 Commonly asked questions include:

 - Will it cause the paint to run?